Rudolf Schlichter

 Rudolf Schlichter (or Rudolph Schlichter) (December 6, 1890 – May 3, 1955) was a German painter, engraver and writer.
-He was one of the most important representatives of the critical-realistic style of verism within the Neue Sachlichkeit (New Objectivity) movement.
+He was one of the most important representatives of the critical-realistic style of verism within the New Objectivity movement.
 He also wrote some autobiographical books.

 Biography

 Early life and career

 Schlichter was born in Calw, Württemberg.
 He lost his father early, and grew up as the youngest of six siblings.
 His mother, who worked as a seamstress, was a Protestant, while his father, a professional gardener, was a Catholic.
 According to his fathers wish, the children were brought up as Catholics.
 He attended the Latin school in Calw until the sixth grade.

 He started in 1904 an apprenticeship as an enamel painter at a Pforzheim factory.
-After that he attended the State Academy of Fine Arts, in Stuttgart, from 1907 to 1909.
+After that he attended the State Academy of Fine Arts Stuttgart, in Stuttgart, from 1907 to 1909.
 He subsequently studied at the Academy of Fine Arts, in Karlsruhe, under Hans Thoma and Wilhelm Trübner, among others, from 1910 to 1916.
 Already during his studies, Schlichter developed into an artist who saw himself related to contemporary bohemian ideals and in rebellion against traditional bourgeois values.

 Shlichter liked to portray himself as a dandy at the time, following his role model, Oscar Wilde.
 Schlichter undertook various study trips to Strasbourg, in Alsace, to Italy and France, and got contacts to the underworld through fellow painter Julius Kaspar.
 He visited Berlin for the first time around 1910, where his brother Max Schlichter (1882–1932) was head chef at the renowned Hotel Kaiserhof.
 As a dandy-like flaneur through the streets of the capital, with its light and dark districts, he experienced "the uninterrupted succession of fear experiences - especially through the presence of whores, gays, criminals in these streets - (these) triggered in him a panicky "thrill" that his small-town experience and adventure potential blew up".

 Because of his short-sightedness, Schlichter was initially exempt from military service during the First World War.
 He would eventually be deployed as a munitions driver on the Western Front, but returned from there the following year after a hunger strike done to secure an early release.
 In 1918 he became a member of a soldiers' council.